ADA Grievance Procedure

 Windows, Roofs and Ledges Policy

-Violations of the window policy include removal of windows or screens, being on roofs and/or ledges, and ejecting, hanging, attaching or placing any object out of a window.
+Violations of the window policy include removal of windows or screens, entering or exiting through a window, beingwindow, being on roofs and/or ledges, and ejecting, hanging, attaching or placing any object out of a window.

 Withdrawal from College